Don't Listen To The Celebs; This Is How You Should Wash

 From bacne to bum spots, you'll have to tweak your showering habits if you're keen to minimise body acne.
 "Once I began to experience body acne on my back, my exfoliation habits had to change," says Alicia, who previously used a more rough, exfoliating loofah.
 "When you are managing inflamed breakouts, one of the worst things you can do is excessively, mechanically exfoliate that area.
 I had to say goodbye to my säpo and began to use chemical exfoliants," otherwise known as acids.

-Try the SLMD Skincare Salicylic Acid Body Wash, £36, La Roche-Posay Effaclar Micro-Peeling Purifying Gel Wash, £20, or the Revolution Salicylic Balancing Body Blemish Cleanser, £6, which all feature beta hydroxy acid, salicylic acid.
-It exfoliates deep inside the pore to prevent blackheads and breakouts.
-Lastly, for skin staining left behind by spots, try something with exfoliating alpha hydroxy acids, like Mario Badescu's AHA Botanical Soap, £7.95.
+Try the La Roche-Posay Effaclar Micro-Peeling Purifying Gel Wash, $20.99, or the Revolution Salicylic Balancing Body Blemish Cleanser, $12, which feature beta hydroxy acid or salicylic acid.
+They exfoliate deep inside the pore to prevent blackheads and breakouts.
+Lastly, for skin staining left behind by spots, try something with exfoliating alpha hydroxy acids, like Mario Badescu's AHA Botanical Soap, $11.